Through The Fibro Fog

 Jump to Recipe Print Recipe

-This cardamom chia pudding with blueberry compote is a fun way to start the day, with a little kick of spice and a fruity burst of flavour too.
+This cardamom chia pudding with blueberry compote is a fun way to start the day, with a little kick of spice and a fruity burst of flavor too.
 It's packed with plant-based protein and is a vegan, gluten free and low histamine chia pudding.

 cardamom chia pudding in two glass jars with a jug in the background.

-Chia pudding is such a versatile recipe, and equally perfect as a breakfast idea or mid-afternoon snack.
-If you are looking for more fun flavours, then perhaps my peach chia pudding and blueberry coconut chia pudding can tempt you!
+If you are looking for more fun flavors, then perhaps my peach chia pudding and blueberry coconut chia pudding can tempt you!

 Jump to: